 - Easily installs to hang bikes from the ceiling

 Intended to have your bike stored by hanging from the ceiling, freeing up your floor area.
-Gladiator Claw Advanced Bike Storage is easy to use, you just need to use the push-to-open/close-claw system.
+Gladiator Claw Advanced Bike Storage is an easy-to-use wall hanger, you just need to use the push-to-open/close-claw system.
 It clutches your bike’s wheel in fluid mobility, and lets go of it just as easy.

 - Up to two 10-speed bikes and a child’s bike